Davwyn/MurrpTools-WinKit/README.md

    1. Go into the MurrpTools folder
    2. Find "1 Dependencies and Staging.cmd" in the folder
    3. You might need to right-click on the file and go into 'Properties'.
 If there is an 'Unblock' button push it.
 Otherwise just click OK.
-   4. Double-click the file to run it
+   4. Right-click the file and select "Run as Administrator"
    5. Click "Yes" if asked for permission

    💻 **-PowerShell Method (for advanced users)-**